hdorgeval/playwright-fluent/README.md

 // now you can use the fluent API
 ```

-### Q: Can I use Playwright together with the Playwright-controller?
+### Q: Can I use Playwright together with the playwright-fluent?

 Yes you can.
 To use the Playwright API, just use the `currentBrowser()` and/or `currentPage()` methods exposed by the fluent API: